KusionStack/kusionstack.io/docs/operating/concepts/podopslifecycle.md

 ## Introduction

-In PodOpsLifecycle, participants are classified into two roles: `Pod operation controllers` and `Pod sensitive controllers`.
+In PodOpsLifecycle, participants are classified into two roles: `operation controllers` and `cooperation controllers`.
-- **Pod operation controllers** are responsible for operating Pods, such as Deployments and StatefulSets from Kubernetes, and CollaSets from Operating which intend to scaling, udating, or recreating Pods.
+- **Operation controllers** are responsible for operating Pods, such as Deployments and StatefulSets from Kubernetes, and CollaSets from Operating which intend to scale, update, or recreate Pods.
-- **Pod sensitive controllers** handle resources or configurations around Pods, which may include traffic controllers, alert monitoring controller, etc. These controllers typically reconcile Kubernetes resources around Pods with external services, such as Kubernetes Service resources with the LB provider, or alert monitoring controller with application monitoring system.
+- **Cooperation controllers** are sensitive with Pod status.
+They handle resources or configurations around Pods, which may include traffic controller, alert monitoring controller, etc. These controllers typically reconcile Kubernetes resources around Pods with external services, such as sync Pod IPs with the LB provider, or maintaining Pods' metadata with application monitoring system.

 The two types of controllers do not need to be aware of each other.
 All controllers are organized by PodOpsLifecycle.
 Additionally, KusionStack Operating introduces extra phases around the native Kubernetes Pod Lifecycle: ServiceAvailable, Preparing, and Completing.

 <img src="../../../static/img/operating/concepts/podopslifecycle/pod-ops-lifecycle.png" width="800"/>

 - **Completing**: After a Pod is created or updated and becomes ready, Operating marks its PodOpsLifecycle as the `Completing` phase.
-During this phase, the Pod is in a ready condition, prompting Pod sensitive controllers to perform actions such as registering the Pod IP in the traffic route.
-Once all Pod sensitive controllers complete their tasks, Operating sets the PodOpsLifecycle to the `ServiceAvailable` phase.
+During this phase, the Pod is in a ready condition, prompting cooperation controllers to perform actions such as registering the Pod IP in the traffic route.
+Once all cooperation controllers complete their tasks, Operating sets the PodOpsLifecycle to the `ServiceAvailable` phase.
 - **ServiceAvailable**: This phase indicates that the Pod is in a normal state and ready to serve.
 If everything goes smoothly, the Pod remains in the `ServiceAvailable` phase until the next operation.
 - **Preparing**: When an operation controller needs to operate the Pod, it triggers a new PodOpsLifecycle.
 The Pod then transitions from the `ServiceAvailable` phase to the `Preparing` phase.
 During this phase, the Pod is initially marked as Unready by setting ReadinessGate to false.
-All Pod sensitive controllers then begin preparing tasks, such as removing the Pod's IP from the traffic route.
+All cooperation controllers then begin preparing tasks, such as removing the Pod's IP from the traffic route.
 After completing these tasks, the Pod enters the `Operating` phase.
 - **Operating**: If a Pod enters the `Operating` phase, it is expected to accept any kind of operation without any damage, including recreation, scaling-in, upgrading, etc. Operation controllers are permitted to apply any changes to this Pod.
 Once all these operations are completed, the Pod advances to the next phase — `Completing`, and the PodOpsLifecycle continues.
   The relationship between PodOpsLifecycle and Kubernetes native Pod Lifecycle can be checked by following sequence diagram.